 Learning unit contents

 "Introduction to Bioelectronics" targets the application of electronic principles to biology and medicine.
-The unit content covers wireless inductive power links and telemetry for medical implants, implantable and non-invasive medical electronics, bio-instrumentation and signal conditioning circuits, biopotential amplifiers, and an introduction to powering schemes.
+The unit content covers wireless inductive power links and telemetry for medical implants, implantable as well as non-invasive medical electronics, bio-instrumentation and signal conditioning circuits, biopotential amplifiers, and safety of electrical equipment.